 Applying for this type of account will mean that the 1E and 1F labels appear on your activity statement.

-The issue of when LCT needs to be charged and when it does not can be quite a confusing issue for some business owners.
+When the LCT needs to be charged can be a confusing issue for some business owners.
 Generally speaking, if you import or sell a car valued above the LCT threshold, you are liable for LCT.
 However, there are certain instances when the issue of LCT becomes a little more complicated.
-These include:
+These include the following:

-- Where LCT has already been paid.
-If you sell a luxury car that is less than two years old and which has already been subject to LCT, you’ll only have to pay LCT when selling the car if it has increased in value.
+- Where the LCT has already been paid.
+If you sell a luxury car that is less than two years old and that has already been subject to LCT, you’ll only have to pay the LCT when selling the car if it has increased in value.

 - When selling a car to an associate or a GST group member.
 Under these particular circumstances, the car is subject to LCT.